Nishanth-Murali/NLP-Comedy_routines/README.md

 ● Identified topics in routines lasting 30 minutes using the topic modeling technique, Latent Dirichlet Allocation

-● Experimented with Bayesian techniques to generate comedy transcripts similar to the ones given as input the Bayesian model
+● Experimented with Markov Chains to generate comedy transcripts similar to the ones given as input to the Markov model

 # DETAILS ABOUT THE PROJECT: